 TGaz Editor: Modify the text in P133L6-9 as follows:

-An EDMG STA in ISTA role for which the dot11LOSAssessmentTXImplemented is true may establish the FTM session that contain LOS assessment exchanges with other EDMG STA in RSTA role if the STA’s LOS Assessment TX is set to 1.
-The RSTA may set to 1 the LOS Assessment TX capability subfield. (#1280).
+An EDMG STA in ISTA role for which the dot11LOSAssessmentTXImplemented is true may establish an FTM session that contain LOS assessment exchanges with another EDMG STA that will take the RSTA role if that STA’s LOS Assessment RX capability subfields in the DMG Direction Measurement Capabilities field is set to 1. (#1280).